eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 P.QUANTITY + P.WEIGHT /* invalid, not a sensible question, caught by type system */
 SPX.QUANTITY + SPY.QUANTITY /* valid, -> QUANTITY, both are quantities */

-CJD syas that what Codd called domains are actually types and he will refer to them as such.
+CJD says that what Codd called domains are actually types and he will refer to them as such from now on.

-Data value atomicity
+### Data value atomicity

-First normal form (1NF) requires that every attribute value in every tuple be atomic SO what does "atomic" mean?
+* First normal form (1NF) requires that every attribute value in every tuple be atomic.
+* So what does "atomic" mean?
-Codd defines "atomic" as "nondecomposable by the DBMS (excluding certain special functions)" not an awesome definition.
+* Codd defines "atomic" as "nondecomposable by the DBMS (excluding certain special functions)"
+* Not an awesome definition.
-What do things like strings, times, dates (which are decomposable)? we just consider them to be sets
+* Where do things like strings, times, dates (which are decomposable) fit in that definiton?
+* Easy!
+We just consider them to be sets!
-    string is a set of characters
+    * string is a _set_ of characters
-    date is a set of numbers
+    * date is a _set_ of numbers
-this might be a bad design but it is a legal relation
+* this might be a bad design but it is a legal relation

-if our "atomic" values are really sets then the notion of "atomic" depends on what level you are looking at. sometimese we pretend stirngs are indivisible and sometimes we do not There is no absolute notion of atomicity!o
+If our "atomic" values are really sets then the notion of "atomic" depends on what level you are looking at.
+Sometimes we pretend stirngs are indivisible and sometimes we do not.
+There is no absolute notion of atomicity!

-You can consider these sets as relations themeselve (they are sets
+You can consider these sets that represent decomposable atoms as relations themeselves.
+Ideally SQL would be able to model this with table valued columns.

-SQL does not have table valued columns - this is one way that SQL departs from relational theory SQL does have columns that contian values that are "multisets" of rows
+However SQL does not have table valued columns - this is one way that SQL departs from relational theory.

+SQL does have columns that contian values that are "multisets" of rows.
+    TODO: que ???

-To sum up
+To sum up:

 Domains (therefore attributes) can contain absolutely _any_ values: arrays, lists, XML documents.
 The values can be arbitrarily complex without violating 1NF

-Domain tripeq Type
+    Domain ≣ Type

-Since the relational model supports user defined types it implies that it also supports user defined operations (types would be useless without them)
-=> An "Object relational" DBMS done right is just a relational DBMS done right!
+Since the relational model supports user defined types it implies that it also supports user defined operations (types would be useless without them).
+This implies that an "Object relational" DBMS done right is just a relational DBMS done right!

-The question of what types are supported is independant of (orthogonal to) the question of support for the relational model OR
+    The question of what types are supported is independant of (orthogonal to) the question of support for the relational model

+                OR

     Types are orthogonal to tables

-The relational model has never perscribed data types - it is not true to say that the relational model can only handle numbers, strings but cannot handle complex types
+The relational model has never perscribed data types - it is not true to say that the relational model can only handle numbers, strings but cannot handle complex types!
+You can make your own types.

-    Sure the model supports it but do implementations support making user defined types???
-    It seems postgres at least can http://www.postgresql.org/docs/9.2/static/sql-createtype.html
+* It seems postgres at least can http://www.postgresql.org/docs/9.2/static/sql-createtype.html

-"view definitions in the "catalog"" what is the catalog???
+Aside: "orthogonal to" is similar usage to "independant of"

+A type is a basically a _named set of values_.
+    a named set of all possible values of a particular kind

+Every value is an instance of exactly one time (unless there is type inheritance) This can also be phrased as "types are disjoint"
+    If a value _is_ an INTEGER it is _not_ a STRING Every value carries its type with it.

+Things that are declared to be a single type?

+* Every attribute of every relation
+* Every variable and relvar
+* Every result every operator that returns a result
+* Every parameter of every operator

+To say that variable V is of type T is to say:
+Every value v that can legally be assigned to V is of type T

+To say that V is a variable is to say that V is "assignable to" or "updateable"

+Every expression denotes some value and is of some type This type is set by the return value of the outermost operator

+    (a + b) * (c + d) /* return type is whatever return type of * is */

+Each type has an associated set of oeprators "associated with" it associated means operator takes this type as an input

+For user defined types I have to define my own operators on it.

+6 steps to define your own type

+1. Specify a name for it
+2. Specify the values that make up the type
+3. Specify a physical representation
+4. Specify a selector op for selecting values of the type
+5. Specify operators that apply to values and variables of the type
+    * must include `=` (equality comparison), `:=` (assignement)
+6. For those operators that return a result, specify the type of the result so that
+    * DBMS knows which expressions are legal
+    * DMBS knows that the expected type of all operations will be before it runs them

+More logical differences

+Argument vs Parameter

+Parameter is the formal operand in terms of which the operator is defined When you invoke the operator you give it an argument which replaces the parameter

+Operator vs Invocation
+??
+the invocation supplies a particular argument to replace the parameter think it is like diff between function and function application

+A type is a set of values

+The values that make up a given type exist before the DB exists, while the DB exists and after the DB exists i.e. they have no place in time and space.

+So making a type is just naming a collection of values that already exist "We are interested in a certain set of values and we are going to call them type T"

+Values do not _belong_ to a particular database
+No database owns the type INTEGER

+## Informal distinction of Scalar types vs non-scalar types

+Type T is scalar if it has no user visible components, otherwise it is nonscalar

+Values and Variables of type T are scalar if T is scalar, nonscalar otherwise

+Relation types are nonscalar because you can see the insides Integer has no visible components so is scalar

+"Scalar" is just "atomicity" by another name so there is no strict defn.

+So are tuples

+Array is not a type, it is a type generator
+    Using the array type generator you can generate all sorts of specific array types array with 100 elements of type CHAR array with two dimensions 5 x 3, all of type INTEGER

+Relations are also generated types created using the `RELATION` type generator rather than an explicit `TYPE` statement Similarly tuples can be created with the `TUPLE` type generator

+Note there is a logical difference between a tuple and a relation that contains a single tuple

+END VIDEO 3

+Scalar types in SQL

+BOOLEAN
+CHARACTER(N)
+CHARACTER VARYING(N)
+FLOAT(P)
+NUMERIC(P,Q)
+DECIMAL(P,Q)
+INTEGER
+SMALLINT

+DATE
+TIME
+TIMESTAMP
+INTERVAL

+BLOB(N)
+CLOB(N)
+BINARY(N)
+BINARY VARYING(N)
+XML
+BIGINT

+ARRAY
+MULTISET
+REF

+Note that any of these that take arguments are really type generators e.g.
+CHARACTER(N) makes a particular character type.